-So, we enter upon the enter upon this season in which the entirety of the Church's Tradition urges us to be watchful, vigilant, and even filled with joyful hope.
-I'd say that this season invites us to undertake a brief examination of conscience.
+So, we enter upon the enter upon this season in which the entirety of the Church's

+Tradition urges us to be watchful, vigilant, and even joyfully expectant, let us undertake a brief examination of conscience.
 Let us ask ourselves what undermines our watchfulness?
-Let us ask ourselves what we need to do to cultivate a spirit of watchfulness, an interior alertness that enables us to seize the day of grace, the season of grace that the Church opens for us at the beginning of a new Year of Faith.
+Let us ask ourselves what we need to do to cultivate a spirit of watchfulness, an interior alertness that enables us to seize the day of grace, the season of grace that the Church opens for us at the beginning of a new year of faith.

-Thus, the bad news before the good news... and I assure you my point is not to belabor every possible danger and vice that could hinder or hamper our watchfulness, but simply to point out examples of such things to spur your own reflection and prayer as well as my own.
+Thus, the bad news before the good news... and I assure you my point is not to belabor every possible danger and vice but simply to point out examples of such things to spur your own reflection and prayer as well as my own.

 Perhaps the first vice might not seem like a vice at all, thus its danger.
 Isn't it a failure on our part to perceive how radical the Gospel really is and how much the Lord is truly asking of us?
 For many people the faith is an optional extra.
 It's just one of the places one might look for comfort in time of distress but it is not really a way of life and a way of love.
-When Jesus speaks about denying oneself and picking up the Cross, about losing one's life in order to gain it, he is talking about "a total shift in the center of gravity in one's life, a reckless abandonment to him that entails the letting go of all one's attachments and agenda, even one's hold on life itself."
-(Mary Healy, Gospel of St. Mark, Catholic Commentary on Sacred Scripture, p.
-169).
-Once we've domesticated, that is, tamed the faith and reduced it a tool of self-fulfillment rather than a way of life centered upon Christ, then we are in danger of losing our faith as other things promise more immediate, tangible, and palpable rewards... the rewards of comfort, pleasure, self-absorption.
+When Jesus speaks about denying oneself and picking up the Cross, about losing one's life in order to gain it, he is talking about "a total shit in the center of gravity in one's life, a reckless abandonment to him that entails the letting go of all one's attachments and agenda, even one's hold on life itself."
+Once we've domesticated, tamed the faith and made it our tool rather than a way of life centered upon Christ, then we are in danger of losing our faith as other things promise more immediate, tangible, and palpable rewards... the rewards of comfort, pleasure, self-absorption.
 Because you are involved in evangelization, you realize how easily this can happen in people's lives.
 It's not that they renounced the faith.
 They just lost it, little by little.

 A second example of a vice that can undermine watchfulness is sadness.
 I don't just mean being upset over bad news or the normal process of grieving.
 No, I mean a deep-seated and paralyzing sadness that the spiritual writers of old call "acedia".
-It's a lingering discouragement that makes it seem impossible even to take the smallest step in God's direction, that makes flourishing as a human being seem not worth the effort.
-This deep-seated discouragement manifests itself as a type of sloth or laziness, and indeed a person beset with acedia finds it hard to pray, to go to church, to address spiritual problems, to reach out to others in charity.
+It's a discouragement that makes it seem impossible even to take the smallest step in God's direction, that makes flourishing as a human being seem not worth the effort, and all this manifests itself as a type of sloth, which we normally think of as laziness.
 But vices can appear under all kinds of guises.
-Thus acedia can be a kind of spiritual laziness, such that we cannot rouse ourselves to give two figs about our life and destiny.
-But it can also manifest itself in intense busyness, a superficial busyness, a contrived busying such that we will avoid being with God in prayer.
+Yes, it acedia can be a kind of spiritual laziness, such that we cannot rouse ourselves to give a damn about our life and destiny but it can also manifest itself in intense busyness, a superficial busyness, a contrived busying such that we will avoid being with God in prayer.
 If you've ever sat down to pray & thought of a thousand other things you need to do, then the demon of acedia is lurking under the guise of duty.